bashayer-alzaydi/Chocolate-Sales-Data-Analysis-Project/README.md

 # Chocolate-Sales-Data-Analysis-Project

 ## Project Overview
 This project aims to analyze chocolate sales data to gain insights into product performance, market trends, and regional variations.
-The dataset comprises four primary tables: Sales, Products, people, and sales.
+The dataset comprises four primary tables: Sales, Products, people, and geographical.
 Each table provides crucial information about sales transactions, product details, and geographical regions.

 ## Data Structure
 The project relies on a relational database consisting of four key tables: